6-DOF GraspNet: Variational Grasp Generation for Object Manipulation: Introduction

-Grasp generation is complex since the stability of grasps depends on object and gripper geometry, object mass distribution, and surface frictions.
+Grasp selection is one of the most important problems in robot manipulation.
+Here, a robot observes an object and needs to decide where to move its gripper (3D position and 3D orientation) in order to pickup the object (see Fig.~\ref{fig:title_image}).
+Grasp selection is complex since the stability of grasps depends on object and gripper geometry, object mass distribution, and surface frictions.
 The geometry around an object poses additional constraints on which grasp points are reachable without causing the robot manipulator to collide with other objects in a scene (see Fig.~\ref{fig:grasp_pruning}).
 Typically, this problem is approached by geometry-inspired heuristics to select promising grasp points around an object, possibly followed by a more in-depth geometric analysis of the stability and reachability of a sampled grasp~\cite{ten2017grasp}.
 Many of these approaches rely on the availability of complete 3D models of an object, which is a severe limitation in realistic scenarios where a robot only observes a scene with a noisy depth camera, for example.
 To overcome this limitation, one could move the camera to generate a full object model or perform shape completion, followed by geometry-based grasp analysis.
 However, moving the camera might be impossible in constrained spaces, and shape completion might not be sufficiently accurate for grasp generation and evaluation.

 Recently, several groups have introduced deep learning techniques to evaluate the quality of grasps from raw point cloud data~\cite{pinto2016supersizing,mahler2017dex,ten2017grasp,liang2018pointnetgpd}.
 While these approaches provide good grasp assessments, they still use manually designed heuristics to sample grasps for evaluation or rely on black-box optimization techniques such as CEM~\cite{mahler2017dex,yan2017learning}.
 Additionally, they do not provide efficient means for improving sampled grasps.
 In this paper, we introduce the first learning-based framework for efficiently generating diverse sets of stable grasps for unknown objects.
 Our approach introduces two network architectures that sample, evaluate, and improve grasps.
 The key contributions of this paper are: \begin{itemize} \item A variational auto-encoder (VAE) that can be trained to map the partial point cloud of an observed object to a diverse set of grasps for the object.
 Importantly, our VAE provides high coverage of all possible, functioning grasps while generating only a small number of failing grasps. \item To improve the precision of the VAE samples, we introduce a grasp evaluator network that maps a point cloud of the observed object and the robot gripper to a quality assessment of the 6D gripper pose.
 Crucially, we show that the gradient of this network can be used to improve grasp samples, for instance moving gripper out of collision or ensuring that the gripper is well aligned with the object. \item We demonstrate that our approach outperforms previous approaches and enables a robot to pickup 17 objects with a success rate of 88\%.
 Generating diverse grasps is quite important because not all the grasps are kinematically feasible for the robot to execute.
 We furthermore show that our approach generates diverse sets of grasp samples while maintaining high success rate. \end{itemize}